jamjarlabs/JamJarWeb/docs/reference/classes/entity.md

 Entity is one of the key elements of the Entity-Component-System architecture.
 Entity is just to tie components together, and to give Systems ways to group and link components.
-The entity is basically just an ID, alongside some helper functions for adding/removing components and destroying itself.
+The entity is basically just an ID, with some meta information of tags and layers for grouping and filtering, alongside some helper functions for adding/removing components and destroying itself.

 ## Hierarchy